 Sokoto Nigeria Travel Guide

-Shared taxis are regular cars operating on fixed routes, picking up and dropping off multiple passengers along the way.
+Shared taxis are regular cars operating on fixed routes, acquiring and dropping off multiple passengers along the way.
 They often travel between areas or to and from bus parks.
 No formal route maps exist for Sokoto's inofficial public transportation.
 Drivers operate based on their expertise of common destinations and popular routes.
 Major markets, bus parks, and prominent landmarks often serve as informal hubs.

 Familiarize yourself with common routes and major landmarks.
 Ask locals for directions or typical fares to your destination.